Derived $\ell$-adic zeta functions: -categories and -Theory

 There are many examples of these kinds of categories.
 The following is the motivating example.

-\begin{example} $\Var_{k}$, the category of varieties over a field $k$, is an $SW$-category, where cofibrations are closed immersions, fibrations are open immersions, and the weak equivalences are isomorphisms.
-(This is proven in detail in \cite[Prop.
-3.26]{campbell}) The subtraction sequences are defined as follows.
+\begin{example} The category $\Var_{k}$ of varieties over a field $k$, is an $SW$-category, where cofibrations are closed immersions, complements are open immersions, and the weak equivalences are isomorphisms.
+(This is proven in detail in the results leading up to \cite[Prop.
+3.28]{campbell}) The subtraction sequences are defined as follows.
 Given a closed inclusion $i: Z \to X$, $i$ determines a homeomorphism of $Z$ onto a closed set $i(Z)$.
 We consider the open set $X - i(Z)$ and give it a scheme structure by restricting the structure sheaf on $X$.
 Thus

-The difficult part of showing that $\Var_{k}$ is an $SW$-category is showing that pushouts along closed inclusions exist.
-This is proven in \cite{schwede}. \end{example}